luismmeza/Car_Dealership/README.md

 As a [ROLE] I would like to [ACTION]

-[DONE]	As a Car dealership manager, I would like to add a car to a list []	As a Car dealership manager I would like to delete a car from the list [DONE]	As a Car dealership manager, I would like to see a list of all the cars I own []	As a Car dealership employee I would like to login before the app starts []	As a Car dealership Manager I would like to add a value to all my vehicles
+[DONE]	As a Car dealership manager, I would like to add a car to a list [DONE]	As a Car dealership manager I would like to delete a car from the list [DONE]	As a Car dealership manager, I would like to see a list of all the cars I own []	As a Car dealership employee I would like to login before the app starts []	As a Car dealership Manager I would like to add a value to all my vehicles